 For more information on Who Gets MS, please refer to this section under the “MS Overview” section of MSAA’s website.

 Does MS or its treatments pose any risks to becoming pregnant?

 Many of those diagnosed with MS are young adults with plans of having children at some point in their future.
 The good news is that MS does not affect fertility, and pregnancies progress “normally” (that is, having the same benefits and risks as someone without MS).

 For most women with MS, MS symptoms often stabilize or improve during pregnancy.
 Unfortunately, 20-to-40 percent of women have a relapse following delivery, so new mothers will need to plan for more rest and assistance during the first few months.
 Disease progression and long-term risk of additional relapses are not affected by pregnancy.

-Some of the medications taken for MS can increase the risk of miscarriage and are transmitted in breast milk.
-Women considering pregnancy should discuss their medications with their neurologist in advance.
+Some of the medications taken for MS can affect fertility or increase the risk of miscarriage and are transmitted in breast milk.
+Individuals considering pregnancy should discuss their medications with their neurologist in advance.
 Some medications may need to be discontinued for a few months before attempting to become pregnant.

 Having a child is an important decision for any person or couple.
 With MS, parents need to consider that fatigue and other symptoms may affect the amount of activity the mother may be able to perform with the child or children in their younger years.
 Assistance from others – such as family and friends – may be needed at certain times.
 Before making the commitment, individuals and couples may want to discuss these pregnancy-related issues with their healthcare team.